ckpantelides/storybook-demo/README.md

 # Storybook demo

-This repo holds sample code of my upcoming children's storybook app.
+This repo holds sample code of my children's storybook app.
 (As this is a commercial product I'm not sharing all of the code.)

-The demo below shows: the animated homescreen, the character select screen, a sample of the superhero story, and the bookstore that lets you buy a hardback or paperback copy of the story and have it delivered to your door.
+The trailer below shows:
+> the animated homescreen
+> the character select screen
+> the Secret Superhero story
+> the bookstore for purchasing physical copies of the stories

 ![](trailer.gif)